Source code for routing.generate_taskfile

 logger = config.get_logger()

-[docs]def create_series_task( task_id: str, folder_name: str, triggered_rules: Dict[str, Literal[True]], applied_rule: str, series_UID: str, tags_list: Dict[str, str], target: str, ) -> bool: """ Writes a task file for the received series, containing all information needed by the processor and dispatcher.
-Additional information is written into the file as well """ # Compose the JSON content for the file task = compose_task(task_id, series_UID, "series", triggered_rules, applied_rule, tags_list, target) monitor.send_update_task(task) task_filename = folder_name + mercure_names.TASKFILE try: with open(task_filename, "w") as task_file: json.dump(task.dict(), task_file) except: logger.error( f"Unable to create series task file {task_filename} with contents {task.dict()}", task.id ) # handle_error return False return True
+[docs]def create_series_task( task_id: str, folder_name: Path, triggered_rules: Dict[str, Literal[True]], applied_rule: str, series_UID: str, tags_list: Dict[str, str], target: str, ) -> bool: """ Writes a task file for the received series, containing all information needed by the processor and dispatcher.
+Additional information is written into the file as well """ # Compose the JSON content for the file task = compose_task(task_id, series_UID, "series", triggered_rules, applied_rule, tags_list, target) monitor.send_update_task(task) task_filename = folder_name / mercure_names.TASKFILE try: with open(task_filename, "w") as task_file: json.dump(task.dict(), task_file) except Exception: logger.error( f"Unable to create series task file {task_filename} with contents {task.dict()}", task.id ) # handle_error return False return True